Sapioweb/notes/README.md

 ## OpenSource note-taking & archiving

-This repository is structuring and unifying all required components for Paperwork.
+This repository contains all required structuring and unifying components for sapioNotes.

 ## Building
 #### Technical Requirements